dylanhhu/cmsc14200-checkers/README.md

 ### Gameplay
 - Black always starts
-- Making a move:
+- Selecting a move:
-  - Use the action bar, located at the bottom of the window
+  - Use the action bar, located at the bottom of the window:
-    - Using the left dropdown box, select the position of the checkers piece you wish to move
+    1. Using the left dropdown box, select the position of the checkers piece you wish to move
-    - Using the right dropdown box, select the destination position you wish to move the selected piece to
+    2. Using the right dropdown box, select the destination position you wish to move the selected piece to
+  - Or click:
-  - Or, click on the piece you want to move and choose from the available moves displayed on the board
+    1. On the piece you want to move
+    2. On one of the highlighted available destination squares
+- To execute a move, click on the "Move" button
-- While a bot is making their move, the other player must wait
+- (While a bot is making their move, the other player must wait)

-### Unimplemented Features
+- Click on the "Menu" button at any time, to open the menu dialog.
+This pauses gameplay.

+### N.B. logic class methods
-There is no support in the GUI for offering and accepting draws, or for resigning.
+- There is no support in the GUI for offering and accepting draws.
+- Instead of resignation, players simply start "New game" via game menu

 ### Performance optimization
 By design, the GUI displays each bot move with a visual delay.
 This delay occurs on a thread separate from the main thread, so that the window does not become unresponsive while the bot is 'selecting and making' their move.